 Jackie Zoch’s path to her Olympic rowing career was not immediate but it was quick.
 From her introduction to U.W. crew to being a U.S.A. national team member was less than nine months.
 In her first year Jackie was part of the eights boat that won the novice Eastern Sprints and then, was elevated to the varsity eights that won consecutive national championships.
 In 1976 in Montreal Jackie, as the stroke in the U.S. eights boat, and her teammates won the bronze medal in the first Olympic rowing competition for women.
 She continues to be active in rowing as the principal organizer and as a coach for the Lake Purdy Rowing Association in Birmingham, Alabama.

 These great athletes will join the more than 200 athletes already in the Madison Sports Hall of Fame.
 Tickets for the event are $50 and they will be sold until May 25th.
 The event is open to the public and everyone is encouraged to attend and salute this exceptional group of inductees.
 Contact Peg Mueller (608) 238-5907 for tickets.

 The Madison Sports Hall of Fame was started in 1963 to recognize and honor great athletes and sports figures from Madison.
 For more information on the history of the club, click here.
 The club hosts weekly meetings from August through June and holds the induction banquet every June.

 Weekly Lunch Meetings every Tuesday

 Check out the exceptional list of guest speakers for the Madison Sports Hall of Fame Club's Tuesday meetings.
-The club meets on Tuesdays at the Elks Club Lodge on Jenifer Street.
-Meetings start at 11:30 a.m.
+The club meets on Tuesdays at the Elks Club Lodge (711 Jenifer St, Madison, WI 53703).
+The luncheon costs $12 and begins at 11:30 a.m.
 The event is open to the public and new members are always welcome.
-Upcoming speakers are featured on the right of this page.
+Upcoming speakers are listed on the right side of this page.